rcrowe/TwigBridge/README.md

 # Configuration

-TwigBridge's configuration file can be extended by creating `app/config/packages/rcrowe/twigbridge/config.php`.
-You can find the default configuration file at vendor/rcrowe/twigbridge/src/config/config.php.
+TwigBridge's configuration file can be extended by creating `app/config/packages/rcrowe/twigbridge/twig.php` and `extensions.php`.
+You can find the default configuration file at vendor/rcrowe/twigbridge/src/config/.

 You can quickly publish a configuration file by running the following Artisan command.